philroche/ubuntu-watch-packages/README.md

 # ubuntu-watch-packages
-Watch specified packages, using the web service used by [rmadison](http://manpages.ubuntu.com/manpages/artful/en/man1/rmadison.1.html), in the ubuntu archive for transition between archive pockets.
+Watch specified packages in the ubuntu archive for transition between archive pockets.
 Useful when waiting for a package update to be published.

-It polls for new packages every 10 minutes (you can change this by using poll-seconds option)
+It polls the launchpad API for new packages every 10 minutes (you can change this by using poll-seconds option)

 ### Installation